Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/shadowing.md

 local localPlayer = {
 	greet = "Hello World" -- The public state you define here will also be available on the parent module }

+-- 'preload' amd 'postload' are called automatically when the file is first required.
+It's equivalent to placing code directly into 'onload', as you can see above. function localPlayer:preload(parent)
+	mj:log("Onload Called")
+end

 -- To shadow a function, just define it.
 The only different is the first argument should always be called 'super', and represents
 -- the original function (which you should probably call).